 In most cases, it takes longer for a company to close a deal in a B2B market than it would to receive a B2C order.
 When ordering products as a business, it could take weeks for company management and stakeholders to make a decision.

 On the other hand, B2C orders may only take a few weeks to complete.
 Business-to-consumer orders usually have some level of emotional involvement, whereas a business-to-business order is placed after careful research and information gathering.

-B2B companies’ extensive buying processes should influence both the goal of your website and the outline of your web content.
-While e-commerce sites aim to convert a lead as quickly as possible, a business-to-business site is tasked with creating sales leads through its content.
-Business-to-business customers typically require extensive information before making a purchase.
-So, this means they may wish to contact a sales rep for more information or a product sample.
+B2B companies’ extensive buying processes should influence both the goal of your website and the outline of your content strategy.
+Business-to-business customers typically require extensive information before making a purchase and is tasked with creating sales leads through its content.

-To encourage potential buyers to get in touch with your company, be sure to mention multiple methods of acquiring more information about your product or service.
-Your phone number should be highly visible on each page.
-Including email information for a sales rep or a live chat option can also be helpful.
+To encourage potential buyers to get in touch with your company, be sure to provide easy methods of connecting.
+Your phone number, email, link to contact form or live chat should be highly visible on each page.

 For a real-time chat option, consider HubSpot.
 Extremely effective, with targeted messages to accelerate sales.